 The 2005 Bankruptcy Abuse Prevention and Consumer Protection Act made it a requirement that anyone filing for bankruptcy must take a credit counseling session at least 180 days before filing.

-You are not required to accept any suggestions or proposals made by credit counselors, but you are required to participate in what usually is a 40-60 minute session.
-The counseling can be done in person, over the phone or is available online.
+You are not required to accept any suggestions or proposals made by credit counselors, but are required to participate in what usually is a 40-60 minute session.
+The counseling can be done in person, over the phone or online.

-The counseling must come from a nonprofit budget and credit counseling agency that was approved by the U.S. Trustee program.
+The counseling must come from a nonprofit budget and credit counseling agency like InCharge Debt Solutions that is approved by the U.S. Trustee program.
 The agency issues you a Certificate of Credit Counseling as proof that you took the course and you must present the certificate when filing for bankruptcy.

 A separate counseling session, called “Debtor Education” or “Post-Discharge Counseling” is required after you have filed your petition for bankruptcy.
 This is entirely different than the pre-bankruptcy credit counseling.
 It focuses on financial management, how to budget and other things you need to know to manage your debt successfully.

 The two courses can’t be taken at the same time.

 The first step any consumer should take when considering bankruptcy is to determine whether they qualify for it.
 Some financial problems are better handled through debt management programs, debt settlement or even a consolidation loan.